-To date, significant private investment has been committed to the construction of the Ludgate Hub, with a board of eleven operating on a pro-bono basis.
-The board has vocally pushed for the acceleration of Skibbereen and West Corks digitisation.
+To date, significant private investment has been committed to the construction of the Ludgate Hub, with a board of thirteen operating on a pro-bono basis.
+The board has vocally pushed for the acceleration of Skibbereen and West Cork's digitisation.
 Digitisation of rural Ireland is akin to the electrification of Ireland, the influence of the digital economy will be the driving force in balancing the rural economic environment.
-The Hub which was once a cinema from 1941-1981, then a bakery to the mid 00s was then left unoccupied.
+The Hub which formally a cinema from 1941-1981, then a bakery to the mid 00s and was then left unoccupied.
 Board member John Field made the Bakery Building available towards the initiative.
-The hu,b which is in the centre of Skibbereen town is now a beacon of innovation and has already started to encourage fringe enterprises as a spin off.
+The hub which is in the centre of Skibbereen town is now a beacon of innovation and has already started to encourage fringe enterprises as a spin off.

 The Ludgate Board is determined to achieve all ambitious goals, ultimately resulting in a return of the diaspora, creating an ecosystem of creativity and innovation, and progressing the facilitation of job growth via digital technology.
 The long term vision is to make Skibbereen a hotspot for technology start-ups and multinationals to locate and prosper at a global level.

 Creating a digital roadmap for Skibbereen & other rural areas

 Stage I (2016 – 2017)